mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 forces to secure their strikes and keep the peace.
-The mercenaries have been put into the unlikely role of de facto governors of the system and established military rule in the belt and on the system’s other worlds and gas giant moons.
+The mercenaries have been put into the unlikely role of de facto governors of the system and established military rule in the belt and on the system's other worlds and gas giant moons.
 Mercenary commanders working for both sides effectively collude with one another in order to maintain the status quo.
 While they are